codecoms/codecoms.github.io/_posts/2012-02-23-Create-private-remote-repository-with-Git.md

 ---
 layout: post
-title:  "Creating a private remote repository with Git "
+title:  "Creating a private remote repository with Git"
 subtitle: "How to create a private remote repository with Git"
-date:   2012-02-23
 author: "Kevin"
+date:   2012-02-23 20:20:40
 tags:
+  - Git
   - Blog
-  - Git
-  - How to
+  - programming
-categories: Blog
+categories: Git

 ---